 Section 3-1 of Article III: City Manager: Appointment, Term, Qualifications, Removal.

 The proposed amendment would allow an appointed manager to reside on the interconnected road system of Revillagigedo Island.
+The City of Ketchikan Charter was written and adopted in 1960, prior to the existence of the Ketchikan Gateway Borough.

 Per City Charter, the City Manager is required to live within the City limits.
 The proposed amendment does not change the powers and duties of the City Manager.
 The City Council would retain all powers to enact ordinances (laws) and resolutions, levy taxes, approve the city budget and oversee expenditures, and manage all city properties and assets.
 This amendment also removes all masculine references to the City Manager.